• Skip to primary navigation

 Weather significantly affects the timing and techniques of infrared inspections.
 Avoid or reduce the effects of weather, particularly when you want quantitative temperatures.

-Wind is essentially forced convective cooling and dramatically affects thermographic inspection of buildings, roof inspection, and even electrical, and mechanical equipment inspection outdoors.
-Even indoors, wind from air conditioning, and ventilation rapidly cools a hot spot affecting accurate temperature measurements.
+The wind is essentially forced convective cooling and dramatically affects the thermographic inspection of buildings, roof inspection, and even electrical and mechanical equipment inspection outdoors.
+Even indoors, wind from air conditioning and ventilation rapidly cools a hot spot, affecting accurate temperature measurements.
 Eliminate or reduce as many of these indoor factors as possible, especially when conducting quantitative inspections.

 There are no currently recognized standard wind correction factors.
-By experience, wind speed of less than 15 miles per hour (mph) is probably adequate for qualitative inspection.
-For quantitative measurements, we recommend wind speed lower than ten mph and ideally less than five mph.
+By experience, a wind speed of less than 15 miles per hour (mph) is probably adequate for qualitative inspection.
+For quantitative measurements, we recommend wind speeds lower than ten mph and ideally less than five mph.

 We recommend the following practices for conducting thermal inspections in wind conditions: